-The Group operates through a number of industrial plants and processes that may expose it to risks to the health and safety of workers and to environmental risks.
+The Group operates through a number of industrial plants and processes that may expose it to risks to the health and safety of workers and to environmental risks

 The Group's activities are subject to compliance with laws, rules and regulations governing the protection of workers’ health and safety.
 Specifically, Legislative Decree 81/2008 provides for a health and safety management system for preventive and permanent work, through the identification of risk factors and sources, the elimination or reduction of risk, the ongoing monitoring of preventive measures implemented, the development of a corporate strategy to be implemented through the participation of all stakeholders in the working communities.

-Risks to the workers’ health and safety are based on the principle of zero tolerance, in strict compliance with the relevant regulations, and are managed through targeted risk analyses, specific action and training plans, within the framework of a precise system of proxies and powers for each relevant matter, aimed at ensuring that the action taken complies with the Group’s guidelines.
+which take account of injury frequency and severity rates and related improvement objectives, specific action and training plans, within the framework of a precise system of proxies and powers for each relevant matter, aimed at ensuring that the action taken complies with the Group’s guidelines.
 The Group also confirms its commitment to extend the coverage in terms of Health and Safety System, for example through the OHSAS 18001 certification.

 The Group complies with the ever-increasing limits and restrictions imposed by the environmental protection regulations as regards sites and production processes.
-The Group also confirms its commitment to extent coverage in terms of Environmental Management System, for example through the ISO 14001 certification.
+The Group also confirms its commitment to extend coverage in terms of Environmental Management System, for example through the ISO 14001 certification.
 The Group regularly performs environmental assessments of sites and monitoring, and it also takes out specific insurance policies in order to mitigate the consequences of unexpected events.

-The Group's activities may be subject to transition risks towards an economy with low polluting emissions, with possible impacts on business processes, with particular reference to production processes, as well as on the products and services offered.
+The Group's activities may be subject to transition and physical risks towards an economy with low polluting emissions, with possible impacts on business processes, with particular reference to production processes, as well as on the products and services offered.

 Corporate sites and assets may also be affected by natural events (floods, drought, fires and others) generated by the effects of climate change.